oliverjantar/data-flow-rs/README.md

 Simple download pipeline for EVM chains.

-Old blocks are firstly downloaded with http provider and then switched to web socket for subscribing for new blocks.
+Firstly, history of blocks is downloaded using http provider and simple get_blocks one by one.
+Once blocks are synced to tip, download is switched to a web socket to subscribe for new blocks.

-Full blocks are sent to channel for further processing.
+Full blocks with transactions are sent to channel for further processing.